 Calling themselves the Blenders, they once again turned to Jimmy Ricks for recording advice.
 Thus, a few months after they'd formed, Ricks took them to Al Green, owner of National Records, for whom the Ravens were recording at the time.
 The Blenders started as basically a bass-lead group, using Ravens-type arrangements.
 And, since the Ravens had more work than they could handle, Ricky also got them some bookings.

 The first mention I can find of the Blenders is in the June 25, 1949 edition of the New York Age, when they were appearing at the Club Savannah in Greenwich Village.
-The "On The Beat With Ria" column had this to say: "... they're really there too [the icy fingers up and down my spine], when the Savannah's latest acquisitions, the Blenders, give out with 'Black Magic.'
+The "On The Beat With Ria" column had this to say: "'Those icy fingers up and down my spine' - unquote - they're really there too, when the Savannah's latest acquisitions, the Blenders, give out with 'Black Magic.'
 Jimmy DeLoach's bass is his fortune and Ollie Jones ... writes some of the songs as well as singing them in one of the sweetest tenors I've ever heard....
 In an entirely different vein, the Blenders apparently go mad and do a new and different take-off on the Ink Spots, with Tommy Adams whim-itating [cute] the Ink Spot [she means Bill Kenny].
 He has the place literally in hysterics, being a born comic as well as having a grand voice.
 Abel De Costa is the fourth able - no pun intended - member, and with all that talent and those arresting arrangements by Herman Flintall, they've got to go far.
 And, girls . . . they're handsome too!"
 I guess she liked them.
 (Ria was a columnist who went to see shows around the town that featured black acts.
 Her reporting didn't seem to be of the usual gossip column variety.)

 Her July 2 column said they had a new number in their act, "What's Mine Is Mine", and that they were poised to record for Domino records (which never materialized).
 By July 16, she reported that they'd already appeared on Dr. Jive's radio show and done two TV shows on WJZ-TV.
 On September 17, she confided that they'd signed with "one of the leading recording companies, but they won't let me say with whom just yet."